 Star Wars at it's best

-Fans can tell at first glance that Star Wars - Rebellion plays at the time of the classic trilogy.
-The background frame is cleverly chosen, after all, the original trilogy is still considered the non-plus-ultra of the critical fan base.
-Another advantage are the iconic characters that are linked to the original Star Wars work and the expanded universe that is based on it.
-A Star Wars board game without an appearance by Emperor Palpatine is almost as unthinkable as a Han Solo without his loyal friend Chewbacca - even if the literary works of the expanded universe should prove the fans wrong.
-The author of the strategic board game, Corey Konieczka, relies on exactly those characters with which real Star Wars fans want to play, but which are at least partially known to beginners.
+Fans can tell at first glance that Star Wars - Rebellion takes place at the time of the classic trilogy.
+The background frame is cleverly chosen, after all the original trilogy is still considered the non-plus-ultra of the critical fan base.
+Another advantage are the iconic characters that are linked to the original Star Wars work and the Expanded Universe based on it.
+A Star Wars board game without an appearance by Emperor Palpatine is almost as unthinkable as a Han Solo without his loyal friend Chewbacca - even if the literary works of the expanded universe should prove fans wrong.
+The author of the strategic board game, Corey Konieczka, relies on exactly the figures with which real ones Star Wars Fans want to play, but are at least partially known to beginners.
 After the sudden Carey Fisher dies Star Wars - Rebellion also a nice memory of the eternally young Princess Leia.

 The well-known story serves as a direct transition to the game objectives.
 While the rebellion needs support from the population and tries to attract as many insurgents as possible to their side, the Galactic Empire has only one goal: the complete annihilation of the rebel scum.
 This is where the much-touted asynchronicity of Star Wars Rebellion* clearly noticeable for the first time.
 While the rebels operate in secret to increase their influence and thus increasingly rely on guerrilla tactics, the empire is openly seeking expansion.
 The more territories conquered by the Imperial Forces, the greater the chance of discovering and destroying the Rebel base - and thus winning the game.

 The basic rules are less complex than it initially appears.
 The tactical subtleties only become noticeable with increasing experience of the players.
 By skillfully shifting military resources and using leaders to complete missions, movement in the galaxy comes far, far away.